Deltares/Koswat/docs/reference/koswat_strategies.md

 __Conditions__:

-- We only create (sub)clusters when the cluster's original size is, at least, twice the required minimal cluster's length.
+- We only create subclusters when the cluster's original size is, at least, twice the required minimal cluster's length.
 - We estimate the cluster's minimal length to be at least twice the size of the buffer so: `min_cluster_length = (2 * reinforcement_min_buffer) + 1`.
-- We create (sub)clusters based on the immediate results of the [order based strategy](#order-based-default).
+- We create subclusters based on the immediate results of the [order based strategy](#order-based-default).
 We do not try to combine or create new clusters based on a "greedier" strategy.

 ##### Cluster option example